MaxPow2718r/configs/README.md

 	>
 	> .oo infinity symbol.
 	>
-	> ./ fraction[^1].
+	> ./ fraction[^bignote].
 	>
 	> .< angles.

-[^1]: this one allows you to type the numerator in curly brackets then just press ./ and generate the fraction command.
+[^bignote]: this one allows you to type the numerator in curly brackets then just press ./ and generate the fraction command.

 * Python shortcuts.